geshu18/app/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp.md

         .Build();
 ```

+### Option 2: Startup.cs

+The older extension method `AddApplicationInsightsTelemetry` on the IServiceCollection is still available for customized configuration using one of its overloaded signatures.

-Alternatively, in the method `ConfigureServices` of your Startup class, add the Application Insights service as follows:
+In the method `ConfigureServices` of your Startup class, add the Application Insights service as follows:

 ```C#
 public void ConfigureServices(IServiceCollection services)